-- capital remains. - Liquidity the Bank will ensure abundant levels of liquidity to survive severe short-term and medi- - Credit risk the Bank aims to keep a well-diversified loan portfolio that delivers positive net income the Bank applies appropriate concentration limits and runs tight monitoring systems. - cluding the VaR under stress scenarios.
+- Capital/solvency the Bank will operate with a sufficient and comfortable capital base, not only to fulfill regulatory requirements, but also to protect the Bank from potential shocks without hin dering its growth potential.
+The Bank will regularly run stress tests to ensure the adequacy of its capital remains. - Liquidity the Bank will ensure abundant levels of liquidity to survive severe short-term and medi um-term market-wide liquidity stress event and to promote diversified and stable funding sources. - Credit risk the Bank aims to keep a well-diversified loan portfolio that delivers positive net income at a consolidated level even during severe but realistic stress events.
+To do so, the Bank maintains consistent underwriting standards depending on its risk appetite rather than market opportunities; the Bank applies appropriate concentration limits and runs tight monitoring systems. - Market risk the Bank will ensure VaR and Stressed VaR is sufficiently covered by the capital including the VaR under stress scenarios.